IMPORTANT: Do not use an 819W router with dCloud until after you finish the AP upgrade and configuration work on this page.

 - Click Apply.

 After the AP is upgraded and configured, it does not require additional configuration in future sessions.
 To use the AP in future sessions, simply add the router to the session during scheduling.
-When the session becomes active, the VPN tunnel between the session and router starts automatically and the AP connects to the WLC running in the session.
+When the session becomes active, the VPN tunnel between the session and router will start automatically and the AP will connect to the WLC running in the session.